Black people and Mormonism: After 1978

-The church does not keep records of the racial makeup of its membership, but the worldwide number of 21st-century Black adherents has been estimated at 400,000, 500,000, over 700,000, and one million.
+The number of Black members of the LDS Church has grown to an estimated 400,000 to one million as of 2019.
 Black people have been members of Mormon congregations since the church's founding in the 1830s, but by 1964 its worldwide Black membership was small: an estimated 300 to 400 people.
 In 1970, the church-sanctioned Black Genesis Group was founded in Salt Lake City.
 Black membership has increased, especially in Africa.
 In 1990, Helvécio Martins became the first Black general authority of the LDS Church.
 A 2007 Pew Poll found that three percent of LDS respondents in the U.S. identified as Black.

 The LDS Church announced plans to build a temple in Nairobi in April 2017, bringing the number of temples planned or built in Africa (outside South Africa) to six.
 That year, two Black South African men were called to serve as mission presidents.
 Philip Jenkins said in 2009 that growth of the church has been slower in Africa than that of other churches due to its white face (a result of the temple and priesthood ban) and the church's refusal to accommodate local customs such as polygamy.